quboqin/hexo/source/_posts/From-MVC-to-MVVM-C-Step-by-Step.md

     case staging
 }
 ```
-Difficult sites use different NetworkManagers.
-These NetworkManagers only handle the errors which return from http requests or JSON parsing.
-And different NetworkManagers include different routers.

-3. Router is a generic class inherited from NetworkRouter.
-Giving different EndPointType, we can create different routers.
-The responsibility of this Router is prepare the parameters according the endpoints, and launch the real url sessions.

 In Swift 4 they provide Decodable protocol, I use this to convert my JSON objects to an equivalent Struct or Class.
 Sometimes you don't need to write a single line, but if the names of the properties in our Classes are different from the keys returning from backend, we need to build the mapping.

 ``` swift